rtsp/docker-lighttpd/README.md

 ### Default Config (lighttpd.conf)

 - Run as `lighttpd` user
-- Listen on port `80`
+- Deafault listen on port `80`
 - No SSL/HTTPS (designed to run behind load balancer or reverse proxy server)
-- No log file writing
+- Logs writing to stdout
 - No Cache-Control header

 ## Examples